-If you suffer from constant bouts of cramping diarrhoea, or flatulence then you may be suffering from a condition called Fructose Malabsorption.
+If you suffer from constant bouts of cramping diarrhoea or flatulence then you may be suffering from a condition called Fructose Malabsorption.
 Over the last several years more and more people are being diagnosed with this condition due to the increasing amount of fructose that the average modern diet consists of.
 Fructose malabsorption is not to be confused with the hereditary fructose intolerance, a potentially fatal condition where the liver enzymes that that break up fructose are deficient.

 What is Fructose and Why is it an Ingredient in so Many Foods?

-Fructose is a type of sugar often referred to as fruit sugar because it is a natural ingredients in fruit and even some vegetables.
-However, food manufactures discovered that fructose was a cheap ingredient that could be used as a preservative in many processed foods and so have been using this sugar in more and more products and in greater quantities over the last few decades.
+Fructose is a type of sugar often referred to as fruit sugar because it is a natural ingredient in fruit and even some vegetables.
+However, food manufacturers discovered that fructose was a cheap ingredient that could be used as a preservative in many processed foods and so have been using this sugar in more and more products and in greater quantities over the last few decades.
 Fructose is found naturally in some foods such as fruits, some vegetables, wheat, honey, sugar cane and beets.
 However, it is also added to processed foods including gravies, tomato sauces, desserts and many other foods.

 What is Fructose Malabsorption?

 Before the use of fructose as a preservative in processed foods, most people consumed this sugar through eating fruits, a few vegetables, and wheat.
 This limited the amount of fructose that people ingested and the small intestine had little trouble digesting or absorbing this fructose.
 However, if many different sources of food we eat today containing fructose, the small intestine (where fructose is usually digested) is simply unable to absorb the growing amount of fructose in modern diets.
-This results in the excess fructose being carried to the colon where the colons natural bacteria rapidly begins digesting these high amounts of sugar, but being unable to absorb it all resulting in increased fructose throughout the entire digestive system.
-The inability of the digestive system to absorb all the fructose is known as Fructose Malabsorption and can lead to a number of uncomfortable symptoms that can effect your life and your overall health.
+This results in the excess fructose being carried to the colon where the colons natural bacteria rapidly begins digesting these high amounts of sugar but being unable to absorb it all resulting in increased fructose throughout the entire digestive system.
+The inability of the digestive system to absorb all the fructose is known as Fructose Malabsorption and can lead to a number of uncomfortable symptoms that can affect your life and your overall health.